wqhuang-ustc/Data-visualization/README.md

 To implement a full DevOps process, this solution is extended with more features as below:
 1. Separate the application into two part: frontend and backend micro-service.
 2. Bootstrap a kubernetes cluster and deploy the frontend and backend micro-services into the cluster.
-3. Build a jenkins cluster with a jenkins master to schedule the job and slave node to execute the jobs.4.
-Implement pipeline jobs(jenkinsfile) to produce docker image and publish to Dockerhub, trigger the deployment on k8s cluster with version control features, as well as a health check job to check the health of the micro-service.
+3. Build a jenkins cluster with a jenkins master to schedule the job and slave node to execute the jobs.
+4. Implement pipeline jobs(jenkinsfile) to produce docker image and publish to Dockerhub, trigger the deployment on k8s cluster with version control features, as well as a health check job to check the health of the micro-service.
 5. Setup a slack workspace to receive the build reports from jenkins.
 6. Setup datadog to monitor the host server and receive metrics of docker container and k8s cluster.